Countess-of-Chester-Hospital-NHS-FT/Project-Template-SimPy/open_code_checklist.md

-# Open Code Checklist
+# DES model Open Code Checklist
-This checklist is taken from the [NHSE Repo Template](https://github.com/nhsengland/nhse-repository-template/blob/main/OPEN_CODE_CHECKLIST.md)
+This checklist is adapted from the [NHSE Repo Template](https://github.com/nhsengland/nhse-repository-template/blob/main/OPEN_CODE_CHECKLIST.md)
 Please use this checklist to document adherence to best practice for published projects.

 ## When publishing your code you need to make sure: